thegrill/grill/docs/source/install.rst

          hython3.7.exe -c "from grill.__startup__ import houdini;houdini.install_package()"

-      This step might be removed in the future.
+      The manual execution of this step might be removed in the future.

    .. image:: https://user-images.githubusercontent.com/8294116/115981745-68d1d380-a5d9-11eb-8033-979d72ca0e6b.gif